 IMV-4000 can perform wideband mapping measurements in an extremely powerful way to characterize biological samples, multilayer films among others types of samples, because it can efficiently separate multiple components that are spatially distributed by using its minute aperture.

 In this application note, the IMV-4000 was used to perform IR mapping of foreign substances contained within resin.
-After microscopic mapping measurement was performed, a search program (Sadtler) was used to analyze the characteristic spectra obtained from each region.
+After microscopic mapping measurement was performed, a library search program was used to analyze the characteristic spectra obtained from each region.
 There were three components identified: cellulose, polyester, and organic silicon.
 JASCO’s mapping analysis program was able to create image maps of the measurement area based on the height and area of peaks, as well as instantaneously visualize multiple image maps in RGB display; this function was used to confirm the distribution state of three components by overlaying a 3D-colored view of each key band.

 The foreign substances contained within the resin were extracted, a plate was made using KBr, and microscopic measurement was performed using transmission measurement.
 The foreign substances were measured and identified based on the obtained spectra.

 030MT0194-E, MCT detector, linear array, multiple components and IMV-4000

 Spectra were measured of three different foreign compounds found in the sample and a KnowItAll® search was made.
 The library search confirmed the identities of each of the foreign compounds contained in the sample.

 The peaks specific to each component in the above spectra are classified by color.
 Figure 4 is a distribution map of the specific peaks and an observed image of foreign compounds.